vegaprotocol/specs/specs/0037-pegged-orders.md

 Amending a pegged order can cause it to lose time priority in the entry time sorted list of pegged orders.
 This will occur if the amend cannot be performed in-place.

+The position state for a party is updated wherever an order is placed, amended or cancelled.
+This it to allow the core to calculate the correct margin for the party.
+For pegged orders we reduce the position whenever we park the order and we increase the position whenever an order is unparked.
+An order only contributes to a parties position when it is live and on the order book.

 # Pseudo-code / Examples
 Each market has a slice containing all the pegged orders.
 New pegged orders are added to the end of the slice to maintain time ordering.